bitcoinwords/bitcoinwords.github.io/_pages/pdf.md

       author_profile: true
 ---

-We've worked hard to make  archives accesible to the masses.
-Our hope is to preserve conversations about Bitcoin for generations.
-Below, you will find our entire archive below available for download.
-Make a lightning network donation receive the PDF of that months journal.
+We've worked hard to make the archives accessible to the masses.
+Our hope is to preserve conversations about Bitcoin for future generations.

 ## Donate and Download PDF & ePUB